JoshuaRosado/JoshuaRosado/README.md

 ## Status
-* 💻 I’m currently working on a Python 🌳Project
+* 💻 I’m currently working on a website project named "Matcha Verde" using Flask.
-* 🧠 I’m currently learning AJAX, Node.js, JQuery,  APIs, DJANGO.
+* 🧠 I’m currently learning APIs, DJANGO.
 * 👥 I’m looking to collaborate on Projects as a FrontEnd Engineer
 * 📲 How to reach me:
 ##### Email: